Heroes of Wrestling: Reception and controversy

 The Iron Sheik (pictured in 2009) had a match on this show that was extremely negatively received.

 Although the event was heavily promoted, it was only purchased by 29,000 households.
 Additionally, the event itself was considered to be of extremely poor quality: Wrestling Observer rated it the worst major wrestling event of 1999, with its editor Dave Meltzer giving a rating of "absolute zero" (i.e. –459.4[sic]) to a tag team match featuring Luke Williams and Butch Miller facing The Iron Sheik and Nikolai Volkoff.
 Meltzer's colleague, Bryan Alvarez of Figure Four Weekly, has repeatedly referred to this match as the worst he has ever seen and rated it "minus more stars than there are in the universe".
 PWInsider's Mike Johnson called it one of the worst PPVs ever.

 Color commentary

 Minor controversy initially erupted at the beginning of the broadcast due to a last-minute change of commentators.

-Originally, Gordon Solie, a well-respected figure in the wrestling world with several decades of experience delivering play-by-play, had been advertised as one of the event's commentators, along with Ted DiBiase.
+Originally, Gordon Solie, a well-respected figure in the wrestling world with over forty years of experience delivering play-by-play, had been advertised as one of the event's commentators, along with Ted DiBiase.
 However, shortly before the event, Solie fell ill with throat cancer (to which he would succumb nine months later), and DiBiase was replaced at the last minute by Dutch Mantell.
-No announcement was made of the change before the show, and neither Solie nor his illness were mentioned during the broadcast.
+No announcement was made of these changes before the show, and neither Solie nor his illness were mentioned during the broadcast.